mugwomp93/720x720_overlays/README.md

   #### 2. Apply Shaders:

-  *Note: If you're using muOS, sharp-shimmerless is applied by default.
+- *Note 1: If you're using muOS, sharp-shimmerless is applied by default.
 There's no need to change the shader settings.*

+- *Note 2: If sharp-shimmerless isn't available on your device, you can use interpolation > sharp-bilinear instead.
+Or you can download sharp-shimmerless from [here](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader).*

       Quick Menu > Shaders

           Video Shaders ON

           Shader Passes > 1

               Shader #0: shimmerless > shaders > sharp-shimmerless.glsl

               Shader #0 Filter: Linear

               Shader #0 Scale: Default

           Apply Changes

           Save Preset > Save Content Directory Preset

-  (If sharp-shimmerless isn't available on your device, you can use interpolation > sharp-bilinear instead.
-Or you can download sharp-shimmerless from [here](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader).)

   #### 3. Scaling Settings:

     Main Menu > Settings > Video > Scaling